PistachioPony/gamesparks-docs/Documentation/Manage/Building Experiments Screens.md

 *Percentage Hash* - This field is optional.
 If you supply it, the value is used as part of the hashing calculation when we determine which percentile each Player is randomly provided.
 The longer and more unique the value is, the higher likelihood that the randomisation of the Player and the percentile is.
 For example, If you want to run two Experiments and be sure that the same Player for both the 1st and 2nd experiment has the same percentile, you should set this hash value to be the same on each experiment

-**We make a best effort to calculate the percentage ranges, however for smaller sample sets of players, you may not be returned the exact number of Players as anticipated.**
+<q>**Note:** We make a best effort to calculate the percentage ranges, however for smaller sample sets of players, you may not be returned the exact number of Players as anticipated.</q>

 ## Player Base Configuration